Tanndev/Maelstrom/documentation/rules.md

 - **General Specialties:** Corporate Politics, Government Politics, Specific System (Sol, Maelstrom, etc)

 ###### Navigation
-Navigation represents a character's knowledge orbital mechanics, trajectories, and maps.
+Navigation represents a character's knowledge of orbital mechanics, trajectories, and maps.
 It's used to plot routes which are faster, use less fuel, avoid certain areas, limit visible engine burns, or approach the destination from a certain direction.
 This primarily applies to interplanetary routes, but can also be used for any planetary route long enough to warrant an aircraft.
 Once a satisfactory route is generated, [Piloting](#piloting) is usually required in order to correctly follow it.
-- **Common Attributes:** Intelligence, Aptitude
+- **Common Attributes:** Intelligence
 - **Advanced Specialties:** Stealth, Close Approach, Precise Arrival, Jump Plotting
 - **General Specialties:** Gravity Assists, Low Energy Transfers, Constant Thrust, Suborbital Routes